-I am an Accredited Professional Member of the National Counselling Society and I work within their Code of Ethics.
+I am registered with the National Counselling Society (MNCS Prof Accred), and I am bound by their Code of Ethics.
 I regularly consult with a counselling Supervisor, and I am fully insured for my work.

-I have undertaken a variety of interesting roles within the public and charity sector, including Local Authority, NHS, Local Government, Cruse Bereavement Care, Solent Mind and Southampton Women's Aid, and I bring a lot of this experience to my counselling work.
+I have a working background in the public and charity sector, including Local Authority, NHS, Local Government, Cruse Bereavement Care, Solent Mind and Southampton Women's Aid, and I bring a lot of this experience to my counselling work.

-I volunteered for a county-wide Chronic Fatigue Syndrome/ME (CFS/ME) charity for over 6 years, and my knowledge in this condition spans over a decade.
+I volunteered for a county-wide Chronic Fatigue Syndrome/ME (CFS/ME) charity for over 6 years, and my knowledge in the condition spans over a decade.
 I have extensive knowledge in the physical, emotional and social effects of the condition, and have supported people with moderate and severe CFS/ME.

 Accredited register membership